bondagit/aes67-linux-daemon/README.md

 With the WebUI a user can do the following operations:

 * change the daemon configuration, this causes a daemon restart
-* edit PTP clock slave configuration and monitor status PTP status
+* edit PTP clock slave configuration and monitor PTP slave status
 * add and edit RTP Sources
 * add, edit and monitor RTP Sinks